-The disappearing boundaries between the editorial and advertising departments in the media is a central theme in Plesner's works.
+The disappearing boundaries between the editorial and advertising departments in the media was a central theme in Plesner's works from 2007 - 2013.
 She is mostly known for the drawing Simple Living, in which she portrayed a Darfurian child holding a small dog and a caricature of a designer bag with the intention of denouncing the way in which the Western media was reporting the genocide occurring in Darfur.
 Simple Living was printed on t-shirts and posters in 2007 and sold to raise money for the organization Divest for Darfur.

 Due to a lawsuit from Louis Vuitton, Plesner stopped selling the t-shirts, and instead she implemented Simple Living in a different piece: the oil painting Darfurnica, which led to a new lawsuit from Louis Vuitton.
 The brand demanded that Plesner pay 5000€ for each day that the painting was exhibited in public or online, claiming that the art work represented a “threatening infringement of intellectual property.”
 This time Plesner chose to countersue and the case led her to the Hague, where in June 2011, after a long and costly legal battle, The European Court of Justice, rejected Vuitton’s arguments, annulled the accumulated fine of 485000€ and ordered the brand to pay 15000€ for Nadia’s legal costs.

-She explores the demands for art to imitate the time we live in where all information is fast-pace and people's attention range is quite short.
+She explored the demands for art to imitate the time we live in where all information is fast-pace and people's attention range is quite short.

 Plesner is a member of the artist group Emergency Room, an art format by Thierry Geoffroy.
 The Emergency Room is a launch pad for artists burning with desire to engage in the current debate.
 The exhibition changes everyday at 12 noon.
 The works from previous days are exhibited in the Delay-museum around the Emergency Room.